kjolley/BIGSdb_documentation/data_analysis.rst

   sequence that the alignment has to cover in order to be considered (default:
   50%).
-* BLASTN word size - This is the length of the initial identical match that BLAST requires before extending a match (default: 15).
+* BLASTN word size - This is the length of the initial identical match that BLAST requires before extending a match (default: 20).
 Increasing this value improves speed at the expense of sensitivity.
-The default value gives good results in most cases, but increasing this to 20 is almost as good (there was 1 difference among 2000 loci in a test run) and will speed up the analysis approximately two-fold.
+The default value gives good results in most cases.
+The default setting used to be 15 but the new default of 20 is almost as good (there was 1 difference among 2000 loci in a test run) but the analysis runs twice as fast.
 * Use TBLASTX - This compares the six-frame translation of your nucleotide query sequence against the six-frame translation of the contig sequences.
   Sequences will be classed as identical if they result in the same translated